huynhphihoang/myFinFriend/README.md

 ## Setting up and downloading dependencies
 - Clone the repository into your local device
-- Install necessary libraries and dependencies: 'pip install -r requirements.txt'
+- Install necessary libraries and dependencies: `pip install -r requirements.txt`

 ## Frontend
 - Navigate to the folder "frontend" and then type `npm install` to install required frontend libraries.